EntritGroup/db.cassandra.csharp.query-builder/README.md

 ## What is this repository for? ###

 ### Quick summary
-This library makes it easy for developers to create queries in code for the Cassandra database.
+This library makes it easy for developers to create CQL queries in code to be used for prepared statements for the Cassandra database.
 The advantages with this is for developers to easily change names in tables, columns etc. during development time using refactor as well as creating a good overview of all names, variables etc used.
-### Version 0.1.0
+### Version 1.0.0
 ### Licence

+### Installing the library
+Nuget.....

 ## Using the library